awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 **Step 2: To enable nodes to join your cluster** **Note**
-If you launched nodes inside a private VPC without outbound internet access, then you must enable nodes to join your cluster from within the VPC\.
+If you launched nodes inside a private VPC without outbound internet access, make sure to enable nodes to join your cluster from within the VPC\.

 1. Download, edit, and apply the AWS IAM Authenticator configuration map\.

-   1. Download the configuration map:
+   1. Download the configuration map using the following command\.

       ```
       curl -o aws-auth-cm.yaml https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-10-29/aws-auth-cm.yaml